wogscpar/SZZUnleashed/README.md

 ## Running SZZ Unleashed <a name="szz_usage"></a>
 Building and running SZZ Unleashed requires Java 8 and Gradle.
 Python is required to run the supporting scripts and Docker must be installed to use the provided Docker images.
 All scripts and compilations has been tested on Linux and Mac, and partly on Windows 10.

 The figure shows a suggested workflow consisting of four steps.
 Step 1 and Step 2 are pre-steps needed to collect and format required data.
 Step 3 is SZZ Phase 1, i.e., identifying bug-fixing commits.
-Step 4 is SZZ Phase 2, i.e., identyfying bug-introducing commits.
+Step 4 is SZZ Phase 2, i.e., identifying bug-introducing commits.
 Steps 1-3 are implemented in Python scripts, whereas Step 4 is implemented in Java.

 ![SZZ Unleashed workflow](/workflow.png) <a name="workflow"></a>

 ### Step 1.
 Fetch issues (SZZ pre-step) ###
 To get issues one needs a bug tracking system.
-As an example the project Jenkins uses [JIRA](https://issues.jenkins-ci.org).
+As an example the project Jenkins uses [Jira](https://issues.jenkins-ci.org).
 From here it is possible to fetch issues that we then can link to bug fixing commits.

 We have provided an example script that can be used to fetch issues from Jenkins issues (see 1 in the [figure](#workflow)).
 In the directory fetch_jira_bugs, one can find the **fetch.py** script.
 The script has a jql string which is used as a filter to get certain issues.
-JIRA provides a neat way to test these jql strings directly in the [web page](https://issues.jenkins-ci.org/browse/JENKINS-41020?jql=).
+Jira provides a neat way to test these jql strings directly in the [web page](https://issues.jenkins-ci.org/browse/JENKINS-41020?jql=).
 Change to the advanced view and then enter the search criteria.
 Notice that the jql string is generated in the browser's url bar once enter is hit.

-To fetch issues from Jenkins JIRA, just run:
+To fetch issues from Jenkins Jira, just run:
 ```python
 python fetch.py --issue-code <issue_code> --jira-project <jira_project_base_url>
 ```
-passing as parameters the code used for the project issues on JIRA and the name of the JIRA repository of the project (e.g., _issues.jenkins-ci.org_).
+passing as parameters the code used for the project issues on Jira and the name of the Jira repository of the project (e.g., _issues.jenkins-ci.org_).
 The script creates a directory with issues (see issues folder in the [figure](#workflow)).
 These issues will later on be used by the `find_bug_fixes.py` script.

 A more thorough example of this script can be found [here](./examples/Fetch.md).

 ### Step 2.
 Preprocess the git log output (SZZ pre-step) ###
 Second we need to convert the `git log` output to something that can be processed.
 That requires a local copy of the repository that we aim to analyze, [Jenkins Core Repository](https://github.com/jenkinsci/jenkins).
-Onced cloned, one can now run the **git_log_to_array.py** script (see 2 in the [figure](#workflow)).
+Once cloned, one can now run the **git_log_to_array.py** script (see 2 in the [figure](#workflow)).
 The script requires an absolute path to the cloned repository and a SHA-1 for an initial commit.
 ```python
 python git_log_to_array.py --from-commit <SHA-1_of_initial_commit> --repo-path <path_to_local_repo>
 ```
-Once executed, this creates a file `gitlog.json` that can be used together with issues that we created with `fetch.py` script.
+Once executed, this creates a file `gitlog.json` that can be used together with issues that we created with the `fetch.py` script.

 An example of this script and what it produces can be found [in the examples](./examples/GitlogToArray.md).

 ### Step 3.
 Identify bug-fixing commits (SZZ Phase 1) ###
-Now using the `find_bug_fixes.py` (see 3 in the [figure](#workflow)) and this file, we can get a json file that contains the Issue and its corresponding commit SHA-1, the commit date, the creation date and the resolution date.
+Now, using the `find_bug_fixes.py` (see 3 in the [figure](#workflow)) and this file, we can get a json file that contains the issue and its corresponding commit SHA-1, the commit date, the creation date and the resolution date.
 Just run:
 ```python
 python find_bug_fixes.py --gitlog <path_to_gitlog_file> --issue-list <path_to_issues_directory> --gitlog-pattern "<a_pattern_for_matching_fixes>"
 ```